-When our baby was 6 months old we were invited to a wedding in France and being the travel addicts that we were (in our pre-baby life!) we barely blinked before hitting the RSVP-YES button.
+When our baby was a few months old we were invited to a wedding in Europe, and being the travel addicts that we were in our pre-baby life, we barely blinked before hitting the RSVP-YES button!

-8 flights, 6 countries, 3 big road trips and 2 ferry rides across the Irish Sea later, we planned our trip like the old days: one heck of a jam-packed itinerary…except this time it would be with an 11 month old baby!
+8 flights, 6 countries, 3 big road trips and 2 ferry rides across the Irish Sea later, we planned our trip like the old days: one heck of a jam-packed itinerary even though this time it would be with an 11 month old baby in tow!

-It turns out that the difference between travelling abroad and doing day-trips from home with a baby, is that your daily activities are so much more impulsive and spontaneous, usually leaving you under-prepared.
+It turns out that the difference between travelling abroad and doing day-trips from home with a baby is that your daily activities are so much more impulsive and spontaneous while abroad, usually leaving you very under-prepared.

 Yep, it was tough.

-Yes we loved the sites, seeing family and friends and laughing about all the chaos we put ourselves through now… but I’m very glad that I spent months beforehand researching and hunting down every clever, small and light baby device that I could find to make gallivanting around the globe with a baby more bearable, i mean, enjoyable.
+Yes we loved the sites, seeing family and friends and laughing about all the chaos we had willingly put ourselves through but I’m also very glad that I spent months beforehand hunting down every clever, small and light baby device that I could find to make gallivanting around the globe with a baby just that bit more bearable… oops, i mean… more enjoyable.

-Here are 20 products that helped save or sanity on our travels with a baby:
+So here are 20 products that helped save our sanity on our worldly travels: